What Is Carcinoid Syndrome?

 Biologic drugs.
 This type of treatment, which is also called immunotherapy, strengthens your body's defense system.
 Doctors inject drugs into your body that help your immune system kill cancer cells.

 Drug therapy.
-Injected drugs such as lanreotide, octreotide, and pasireotide can help with skin flushing.
+Injected drugs such as lanreotide and octreotide can help with skin flushing.
 They may also have a small effect on stopping tumor growth.
-Octreotide can ease diarrhea, too.
+Diarrhea is a common side effect of carcinoid syndrome and taking telotristat ethyl (Xermelo) along with lanreotide or octreotide can often give relief.

 In some cases, doctors give octreotide with a low-dose injection of a man-made protein called alpha interferon to boost your body's response.